How Dakar really runs: Meet the crew keeping the Dakar Rally on track

 Tyre Technician

-The crews at work in the tyre tents work in three teams of two: that’s two techs to place the tyres on the rim which loosens them from the wheel.
-Two to remove the old tyres and replace them with fresh rubber and two to pump up the tyres to the right pressure.
-“We never see the race – only tyres,” says Stéphane.
+The crews at work in the tyre tents work in three teams of two: that’s two techs to place the tires on the rim which loosens them from the wheel.
+Two to remove the old tires and replace them with fresh rubber and two to pump up the tires to the right pressure.
+“We never see the race – only tires,” says Stéphane.

 03